 Female Genital Mutilation (FGM) is child abuse and illegal.
 There is a specific legal duty on teachers (persons employed or engaged to carry out teaching work at schools and other institutions).
-If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+If a teacher, in the course of their work in the profession, suspects or discovers that an act of FGM has been carried out on a girl under the age of 18, the teacher must report this to the police.
 This is a personal duty and cannot be transferred to anyone else.
-Other staff should speak to the DSL immediately.
-The new mandatory reporting duty related to a disclosure that FGM has already happened and this should be reported to the Police on 101.
+Other staff should speak to the DSL immediately and ensure that the DSL makes a report to the police.
+The new mandatory reporting duty relates to a disclosure that FGM has already happened and this should be reported to the Police on 101.
 Where a female discloses information that identifies her as at risk of FGM, the normal safeguarding procedures should be followed.